adopted-ember-addons/ember-metrics/README.md

         environments: ['development', 'production'],
         config: {
           id: 'UA-XXXX-Y',
+          // optionally you can provide the name if you like to use multiple GA adapters
+          name: 'MyApplication',
           // Use `analytics_debug.js` in development
           debug: environment === 'development',
           // Use verbose tracing of GA events
           trace: environment === 'development',
           // Ensure development env hits aren't sent to GA
-          sendHitTask: environment !== 'development',
+          sendHitTask: environment !== 'development'
-          // optional, true is the default
-          enableOnStart: false,
         }
       },
       {